Remifentanil: Tert-butyl remifentanil

-Replacing the methyl ester on the long chain with a tert-butyl ester makes the remifentanil analogue 150.000 times more potent than morphine and 210 times more potent than remifentanil itself, which makes it one of the most potent fentanyl analogues known.
+Replacing the methyl ester on the long chain with a tert-butyl ester makes the remifentanil analogue 150,000 times more potent than morphine and 210 times more potent than remifentanil itself, which makes it one of the most potent fentanyl analogues known.
 The tert-butyl group also makes it more resistant to hydrolysis and extends its half-life in the body.

 Veterinary use

-Remifentanil's half-life is 6 minutes in the dog.
+Remifentanil has a very short half-life and quick onset with recovery occurring in a few minutes regardless of length and dosage provided.
+Remifentanil is more effective in dogs than cats, although an increase in the dosage in cats can achieve equivalent analgesia and anti-nociception.
+The half-life is 6 minutes in the dog.
 This half-life does not increase with increased dosage or prolonged usage and thus remifentanil recovery is very quick.
-Remifentanil is more effective in dogs than cats, although an increase in the dosage in cats can achieve analgesia and anti-nociception.
 Hyperalgesia and tolerance has been demonstrated in rodents and rabbits but not dogs and cats.
 In equines remifentanil can provide long-lasting sedation when combined with xylazine and used as constant rate infusion.